Here are some of the most frequently asked questions I get regarding myself or the blog.

 Why did you move back?

-Then after a whirlwind 18 months in the Hauptstadt, I moved back to Toronto for personal reasons and based myself there as I plotted my next big move in life.
+After a whirlwind 18 months in Berlin, I moved back to Toronto for personal reasons and based myself there as I plotted my next big move in life.
 There wasn’t a moment that I didn’t miss Berlin and I knew I wouldn’t be happy until I returned.
 Two years later in November 2014, I finally did.
-Four years later and I’m still here pursuing my dream working as an Agile Coach and travel blogger.
+Four years later and I’m still here, with no plans to leave anytime soon.

 What’s an “Agile Coach”?

-I’ve been working fulltime as an Agile Coach for a Berlin based tech startup for around 1.5 years now.
+I’ve been working fulltime as an Agile Coach for a Berlin based tech startup for almost two years now.
 I love my job and couldn’t think of doing anything else.
-And instead of me boring you with the details, read more here.
+Instead of me boring you with the details of what I do all day, read more here.

 Why don’t you work as a travel blogger full-time?